TobiaszCudnik/asyncmachine/Readme.md

         requires: []
         # When active, blocks activation (or deactivates) of following states.
         blocks: []
+        # Defines if the state should be tried to be set each time active states are changed.
+        auto: false
     state_B: {}
     A_enter: ->
     A_exit: ->